cloud-elements/devportal/docs/guides/formulasC2/build-template.md

 ## Parallel Executions

-To help formula instances execute the formula steps as efficiently as possible, formula instances take advantage of multithreaded executions.
-That is, multiple steps in a formula instance can make API calls at the same time.
-Some API providers do not allow multiple API calls from the same account at the same time.
+To help formula instances execute as efficiently as possible, they take advantage of multithreaded executions.
+That is, multiple executions of the same formula instance can make requests at the same time.
+Some API providers prevent multiple requests from the same account at the same time.
 If this happens, you can change a formula template or an individual formula instance to execute one step at a time.
-This makes the formula less efficient and results in an increase in the overall execution time.
+This makes the formula less efficient and results in an increase in the execution time.

 To change a formula from the default multithreaded execution to single threaded: